-Very many of these problems have to do with the chemical composition of the geothermal fluids, corrosion and scaling.
-This paper is meant for the non-technical person and attempts to shed some light on the reason for these chemical and operational problems and give examples of what methods or "tricks" have been successfully applied.
-While it is stressed that no two geothermal fields are alike, there are still enough similarities so that good experience gained from one geothermal project can be transferred or modified for another one.
+The industry has now come of age and some geothermal plants are reaching "middle age" or have even been retired.
+A wealth of knowledge and practical experience has thus accumulated though the years.
+Although the national geothermal associations and international organizations have done an exemplary job of knowledge transfer, especially in the sciences, the practical knowledge gained during the operation of the geothermal fields and running of the plants has not been as widely disseminated, especially cases where there have been problems.
+Many of these problems have to do with the chemical composition of the geothermal fluids, the potential for corrosion and scaling.
+This paper is meant for the non-technical person and attempts to shed some light on the causes of these chemical and operational problems and show examples of what methods or "tricks" have been successfully applied to manage them.
+While it is stressed that no two geothermal fields are alike, there are still enough similarities so that good practices at one geothermal project can be transferred or modified for another one.